Classic

 At how suitable she might be

-To hiking mountains.
+To loping mountains.

 When he looks at a woman,